marcozanotti/election-forecasting-review/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 <!-- https://marcozanotti.github.io/election-forecasting-review/ -->

-The review article and the presentation for the Bayeasian Statistics course.
+The review article and the presentation for the Bayesian Statistics course.

 [Dynamic Forecasting of US Elections - Review